 The cake mix in this cookie recipe works wonders.
 It makes them soft, sweet and even easier to make than your average drop cookie.
 I also love how pretty they look without the mess or hassle of frosting.

-I decorated these with red and green sprinkles for the holidays, but there are so many fun ways you could customize your Cake Mix cookies!
+- There are so many fun ways you could customize your Cake Mix cookies!
 From swapping the sprinkles to trying different flavors of cake mix, these cookies are adaptable, easy and always a hit.

 How to Make Cake Mix Cookies

 Mix.
 First, you need a box of cake mix (duh).
 Any white cake mix in a box will do perfectly!
 You’ll also need some egg whites, flour, almond extract and oil.